 Excerpt From Green Lighting Book:

-In November 2009, 2,076 eleven-watt incandescent bulbs were removed from the iconic Reno Arch in Reno, Nevada, and replaced with more energy-efficient 2.5-watt light-emitting diodes (LEDs).
+In November 2009, 2,076 eleven-watt incandescent bulbs were removed from the iconic Reno Arch in Reno, Nevada.
+Then they were replaced with more energy-efficient 2.5-watt light-emitting diodes (LEDs).

-This $62,180 retrofit is expected to reduce electricity demand by 92,011 kilowatts, saving $10,441 per year for “The Biggest Little City in the World.”
-The upgrade is part of a citywide energy and water efficiency plan that is projected to save $1 million a year and create 222 jobs.
-At the lighting ceremony, the old incandescents were passed around the crowd as souvenirs of the past.
+Furthermore, this upgrade is part of a citywide energy and water efficiency plan.
+A plan as a result, saving more than $1 million a year and create 222 jobs.
+At the lighting ceremony, the old incandescents were passed around the crowd.
+Passed around as souvenirs of the past.

 Some advantages of LEDs include:

 - LEDs typically use 90 to 95 percent less energy than incandescent bulbs.

 Savings wise LEDs last 10 to 20 years and provide tens of thousands of hours of light.
 So LED bulbs run 40,000 to 50,000 hours.
 Now some models are reputed to last 100,000 hours.
 Because folks at 50,000 hours, that’s 50 times longer than an incandescent.